 6. The Princess Bride

 I simply can’t imagine raising a child who doesn’t get it when I tell them, “Never go in against a Sicilian when death is on the line.”
-Basically, The Princess Bride isn’t just one of the best 80s movies.
-It’s the funniest, most amazing film EVER made, and if you don’t fall in love with Cary Elwes, then you don’t deserve to watch films, in my opinion.
+Basically, The Princess Bride isn’t just one of the best 80s kids movies.
+It’s one of the funniest, most amazing films EVER made, and if you don’t fall in love with Cary Elwes, then you don’t deserve to watch films, in my opinion.

 The rodents of unusual size, saving a mostly dead person, climbing the cliffs of insanity — it’s all just brilliant.